jai-727/osu-Ranked-Map-Feed/README.md

+### RSS Feed used in this program is no longer available as a result the program no longer works

 ### osu-Ranked-Map-Feed
 Want to be notified of newly ranked beatmaps on your discord server to snipe that quickdraw achievement?
 Then this is for you!